-After he topped a poll by Cadbury to find Britain's favorite personality, Madame Tussaud's Was Museum in London made a statue of Elton out of 227lbs (126kgs) of Cadbury's Dairy Milk Chocolate.
-He's the first solo rock star to get a wax portrait made by Madame Tussaud's Wax Museum.
-The Beatles were the first Rock band. (thanks, Adam - Wrexham, Wales)
+After he topped a poll by Cadbury to find Britain's favorite personality, Madame Tussaud's Wax Museum in London made a statue of Elton out of 227lbs (126kgs) of Cadbury's Dairy Milk Chocolate.
+He's the first solo rock star to get a wax portrait made by Madame Tussaud's.
+The Beatles were the first rock band. (thanks, Adam - Wrexham, Wales)

-His 1975 album, Captain Fantastic and the Brown Dirty Cowboy, was his first to enter the US charts at #1.
-His 1975 album, Rock of the Westies, was his second.
+His 1975 album Captain Fantastic and the Brown Dirty Cowboy was a charting milestone for the singer and the industry.
+Not only was it his first album to enter the US charts at #1, it was the first time an artist ever debuted at the top of the Billboard 200.
+His other 1975 album, Rock of the Westies, was the second.

 He was inducted into the Rock and Roll Hall of Fame in 1994 by Guns 'N' Roses lead singer Axl Rose, who calls John a major influence.

 Taupin and John give a lot of their British royalties to AIDS charities.
 It's one of several things he has done for AIDS research.
 Others included auctioning off his record collection, hosting Oscar parties, and organizing an auction for a date with supermodel Cindy Crawford.

 John was made an Officer of Arts and Letters by France, one of their highest distinctions.

 At one point, John was responsible for 3% of all records sold on the planet.

 In 1976 he admitted that he was bisexual.
 An initial negative response to that prompted a semi-reclusive state by John.

 He was well known in the mid-'70s for his outrageous clothing (especially eyeglasses) in his live sets.
 He had a $40,000 collection of clothes.